cziwu12/Personal-Website/README.md

 # Personal Website

 A site where I showcase my previous projects and what I'm up to.
 It'll also be the site I use for my resume.
 Also an excuse to learn HTML and CSS.
+It has an about section, project cards that lead to my articles about those projects and my contacts.
+I also has a "lift" animation and I wanted to go with a professional and minimalistic style (no crazy garish or quirky color bases) as I already said I'm using this as part of my resume.
 I think I'm going modify this to look more professional as I add more features to it.

 Hosted on Vercel: https://ziwu-chong.vercel.app/